5 Ways to Stop Your Boredom Eating Habit

 It is a common sequence of events: You are bored in front of the television, walk into the kitchen, realize you are not even hungry, but still continue to find something to munch on.
 Eating of boredom can not only be a habit, but one that contributes to poor health.
 Break the sequence with these five ways to stop your boredom eating habit.

 How to Stop Boredom Eating when Cravings Strike

 1. Drink a Glass of Water

 Dehydration and thirst can easily be mistaken for hunger.
 Instead of reaching for a bag of chips, pour a glass of water.
 After it has been consumed, reevaluate your hunger scale.

-When it comes to eating out of boredom, the mind may be running aimlessly.
-To get a better grip on food intake, seeing your food may get the brain back on track.
+When it comes to boredom eating, the mind may be running aimlessly.
+To get a better grip on food intake, seeing your food in better context may get your brain back on track.
 Additionally, plating food will help reduce mindlessly reaching into a bag of chips on a continuous measure.